nebojsatomic/IDE21/README.md

 *  /adm can be changed to what ever path you want if you modify adminUrl variable inside src/dev-application/config/config.ini

-If you consider furter use of IDE21, set your own configuration for the database in docker-compose.yaml, and config files inside dev-application, do not use this default configuration, naturally.
+If you consider further use of IDE21, set your own configuration for the database in docker-compose.yaml, and config files inside dev-application, do not use this default configuration, naturally.

 # IF YOU WOULD LIKE TO CONTRIBUTE